CupAGitHub/Course3Week4/CodeBook.md

 "fBodyBodyGyroJerkMag std"

 ### Processing
-Averages have been calculated for measured variable
+Averages have been calculated for measured variable.
+The column names are tidied to explain that the values are averages

 ### Rows
 Each row gives the averages for each combination of subject and activity